 My first mate was Bob Snell, a very experienced yachtsman who made the attempt with me to break free of Florida a few months earlier.
 This ended miserably in a passage of no more than 30 miles, when a diesel fuel pipe rupture forced us to abort the trip and even have a tow for the first time in my sailing life.
 Bob's girlfriend Lisa Averill had little experience of ocean sailing or night passages and came as the cook.

 Kevin at the wheel.
 Another very experienced yachtsman was Kevin Derr, who operates a Tow-boat USA rescue boat and who I met for the first time when he came to our rescue at 3 am that dark blustery night on our first attempt to make the passage and I was very pleased to have Kevin as a member of the team.
 Kevin's girlfriend Kim Wielgus came along to gain experience for her captain's license application.
 She had sailed on a few sailboats but not one as complicated as Britannia’s rig.
-I asked Kim if she would act as the photographer for the images I would need to submit Kim takes a rest.this story to the boating magazines I write for.
+IKim takes a rest. asked Kim if she would act as the photographer for the images I would need to submit this story to the boating magazines I write for.
 The shots are all Kim’s with the exception of those accredited to others.

 My wife was unable to come on the trip because of other commitments, but she provisioned Britannia with over $400 worth of vittles and drinks from a list provided by Lisa, including 14 frozen dinners that could be easily prepared in the convection microwave.